Clean Water in Haiti

 Mission Project Specifics

-This project seeks to raise $22,000 to provide 30 water pumps in the villages of Haiti.
-The purpose of the project is to provide safe, clean water for thousands of families, and to prevent the spread of cholera, Dengue fever and other waterborne illnesses.
+This project seeks to raise $66,360 to provide 14 villages in Haiti with water pumps.
+The purpose of the project is to provide safe, clean water for thousands of families, and to prevent the spread of waterborne illnesses like cholera, dengue fever and chikungunya.

 Connect to this Mission Project

-- Pray with Nzunga Mabudiga and the Haitian Baptist Convention that clean water will enable the people to enjoy good health and will wipe out the epidemics of cholera and Chikungunya fever.
+- Please pray with Nzunga Mabudiga and the Haitian Baptist Convention that clean water will enable the people to enjoy good health and will wipe out the epidemics of cholera and chikungunya fever.

 - Your donations make this mission project possible.

-- Donate by check.
-Write Clean Water/Haiti on the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.
+- To donate by check, write Clean Water/Haition the memo line and mail to International Ministries, PO Box 851, Valley Forge, PA 19482-0851.